dbj-systems/kb/content/basics/knopets.md

 tags: ["knowledge", "snippets"]
 description: Knowledge + Snipets = Knopets
 ---
-- ME DATA can/should be advertised as anti-trulioo platform
+- DBJ.Systems can/should be advertised as anti-trulioo platform
   - [trulioo.com](https://www.trulioo.com/)

 - How imminent is this?